LeanKurtEscano/QualitySense/README.md

 - **Response to Excess Requests**: If the request limit is exceeded, users will receive a notification indicating that they have reached the maximum number of allowed requests.
 Users should wait before making additional requests.

+## API Key Rotation

+### Overview

+In our application, we implement a mechanism for API key rotation to efficiently manage and handle rate limits imposed by the API provider.
+This ensures that the application can continue to function smoothly even when individual API keys reach their request limits.

+### Rate Limit Handling

+Each API key has a rate limit of **15 requests per minute**.
+To maximize our usage and prevent interruptions, we rotate through multiple API keys as needed.
+In our current setup, we utilize **four API keys**.

+### Key Rotation Strategy

+1. **Initial Setup**: The application begins by configuring the first API key.

+2. **Request Processing**: As requests are sent, the application tracks the number of successful responses.

+3. **Rate Limit Check**:

+   - If a request fails due to a `429 Too Many Requests` error, the application automatically rotates to the next available API key in the list.

+   - The rotation is cyclical, returning to the first API key after the last one is used.

+4. **Error Handling**:

+   - If a `429` error occurs, the application waits for a short duration (e.g., `1 second`) before retrying the request with the new key.

+   - If any other unexpected error occurs, it is logged for further investigation.

 ## Application Pages

 ### Home: